Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-10-02-inovative-project.md

 image: /assets/covers/pipe.png
 ---

-# Development of a smart water leak detection system for public water infrastructures

 ## Overview of the project

 This project is conducted as part of a multidisciplinary initiative within the ISS curriculum.
 The goal is to develop a system that accurately detects water leaks in networks using a non-intrusive method.
 Starting from scratch, we had to conceptualize the entire project, from hardware to software, while addressing protocols and other specifications.
 As a result, this project effectively illustrates the various notions covered in our courses.